DHTMLX/docs-todolist/docs/guides/localization.md

 };
 ~~~

-## Custom locale
+## Create a custom locale

-To initialize the To Do List component in non-English language, you need to:
+To initialize To Do List in a non-English language, follow these steps:

-- define necessary language settings: provide translations for all text labels (it can be any language you need)
+- Define the language settings by providing translations for all text labels:

 ~~~js
 const de = {